qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 ### Invariant in algorithms

 - Merge sort.
 Create sorted sub-sequence in smallest scale (e.g. two elements).
 Then merge two sorted sub-sequences into a bigger one, and continue.
 The invariant of sorted-ness grows up to the whole sequence.
 - Quick sort.
 Select a pivot.
-Then partition the sequence into a part that's smaller than pivot and a part that's larger than pivot (and a part that equals pivot) [^quick_sort_equal_pivot].
+Then partition the sequence into a part that's smaller than pivot and a part that's larger than pivot (and a part that equals pivot).
 By partitioning, it creates invariant $\text{LeftPartElements} < \text{Pivot} < \text{RightPartElements}$.
 By recursively creating such invariants until to the smallest scale (individual elements), the whole sequence is sorted.
 - Binary search tree.
 It creates invariant $\text{LeftSubtreeElements} \leq \text{ParentNode} \leq \text{RightSubtreeElements}$.
 When there is only one node, the invariant is produced at the smallest scale.
 Every insertion then follows that invariant and then grows and maintains that invariant.
 - Dijkstra algorithm.
 The visited nodes are the nodes whose shortest path from source node are known.
 By using the nodes that we know shortest path, it "expands" on graph, knowing new node's shortest path from source.
 The algorithm iteratively add new nodes into the invariant, until it expands to destination node.
 - Dynamic programming.
 The problem is separated into sub-problems.
 There is no cycle dependency between sub-problems.
 One problem's result can be quickly calculated from sub-problem's results (e.g. max, min).